Clement-LVD/codexplor/README.md

 **1. Turn a programming project into a corpus.** Given folder(s) and/or github repo(s) and programming language(s),
-`codexplor::construct_corpus` will return a `list` of dataframes : the programming project is turned into a corpus.
+`codexplor::construct_corpus` will return a `list` of dataframes : the programming project is turned into a text-mining corpus.

 ``` r
 library(codexplor)